AElfProject/aelf-learn/docs/advanced/multitoken.md

 ## AElf MultiToken Contract V.S.
 ETH ERC-20 Contract

-1. **Divergent Locking Mechanism**: The locking functionality in the AElf MultiToken contract differs from traditional time-based locks in ERC-20 standards.
-In AElf, the Lock function transfers tokens to a virtual address without setting a time lock.
-These tokens stay in the virtual address until the Unlock function is called, transferring them back to the user's address.
-In ERC-20, time locks are typically implemented using smart contracts to restrict token transfers for a specified period.
+1. **Divergent Locking Mechanism**:
+- AElf's lock function transfers tokens to a virtual address without a time lock.
+- ERC-20 typically implements time locks using smart contracts to restrict transfers for a specified period.

-2. **Advanced Allowance Management with TransferFrom**: AElf MultiToken introduces the Allowance concept and TransferFrom function for more flexible token transfers and permission management.
-This allows users to explicitly authorize specific spenders to execute transfers on their behalf.
-In ERC-20, authorization is typically achieved through the approval function, and the implementation of TransferFrom may vary between contracts.
+2. **Advanced Allowance Management with TransferFrom**:
+- AElf introduces the Allowance concept and TransferFrom function for flexible token transfers and permission management.
+- ERC-20 achieves authorization through the approval function, with TransferFrom implementation varying between contracts.

-3. **Modularity and Customization**: AElf MultiToken's modular design allows it to adapt flexibly to various scenarios, including user-defined features and business logic.
-In contrast, ERC-20 contracts have more standardized interfaces, constrained by the ERC-20 standard specification, which may limit flexibility compared to AElf contracts.
+3. **Modularity and Customization**:
+- AElf's modular design allows adaptability to various scenarios, supporting user-defined features and business logic.
+- ERC-20 contracts have more standardized interfaces, potentially limiting flexibility compared to AElf contracts.

-4. **Smart Contract Programming Language**: AElf smart contracts are written in C#, while ERC-20 contracts are usually coded in Solidity.
+4. **Smart Contract Programming Language**:
+- AElf smart contracts are written in C#.
+- ERC-20 contracts are usually coded in Solidity.